xyrotech/orin/docs/index.md

 **Fee**

+The Fee resource allows you to quickly calculate the fee for selling an item on the Marketplace.

 [:mag: More Info](https://www.discogs.com/developers#page:marketplace,header:marketplace-fee)

-<small>The Fee resource allows you to quickly calculate the fee for selling an item on the Marketplace.</small>
 ```php
 $discog->fee(float $price);
 ```

 <br/>

 **Fee with Currency**

+The Fee resource allows you to quickly calculate the fee for selling an item on the Marketplace given a particular currency.

 [:mag: More Info](https://www.discogs.com/developers#page:marketplace,header:marketplace-fee-with-currency)

-<small>The Fee resource allows you to quickly calculate the fee for selling an item on the Marketplace given a particular currency.</small>
 ```php
 $discog->fee_with_currency(float $price, string $currency = null);
 ```

 <br/>

 **Price Suggestion**

+Retrieve price suggestions for the provided Release ID.

 [:mag: More Info](https://www.discogs.com/developers#page:marketplace,header:marketplace-price-suggestions)

-<small>Retrieve price suggestions for the provided Release ID.</small>
 ```php
 $discog->price_suggestions(int $release_id);
 ```